ravendb/docs/version_2/docs/server/administration/configuration.markdown

 ## Sample configurations file

 This is the standard app.config XML file.
-The `appSettings` section is where the configuration options go, also for web applications which have a web.config file instead.
+The `appSettings` section is where the global configuration options go, also for web applications which have a web.config file instead.

 {CODE-START:xml /}
 <?xml version="1.0" encoding="utf-8" ?>